rrubberr/LuxRender/README.md

 ![Theming](flathub/images/org.luxrender.luxrenderui_Qt5_Theming.png)

+# Features vs. LuxRender 1.6

-## New Features
+## LuxRays

+* Builds have been migrated from GCC 7 to GCC 15 (current).
+* Dependencies on Embree, GLUT, OpenCL, OpenImageIO, and Threaded Building Blocks (TBB) have been removed.

-### LuxRays
+### Removed Features

-* New FlatPak build system with GCC 15 support.
+* Removed support for LuxCoreRender and OpenCL.
+* If these features are desired, consult the [LuxCoreRender project page](https://github.com/LuxCoreRender).

+## LuxRender

+* Builds have been migrated from GCC 7 to GCC 15 (current).
+* QT has been updated from QT4 to QT6 (current).
+* Boost has been updated from 1.44 to 1.90 (current).
+* Dependencies on Embree, GLUT, OpenCL, OpenImageIO, and Threaded Building Blocks (TBB) have been removed.

-### LuxRender
+### New Features

-* New FlatPak build system with GCC 15 support.
-* New QT6 based GUI with theming support.
-* Added the ability to select more than 32 threads in the GUI.
+* Added the ability to select more than 32 threads (up to 512) in the LuxRender GUI.
 * Added a fifth decimal place to certain post-process effects for finer tuning.
+* Restored TIFF export (broken since 1.5).

+### Removed Features

 * Removed support for LuxCoreRender and OpenCL.
 * If these features are desired, consult the [LuxCoreRender project page](https://github.com/LuxCoreRender).

+## LuxBlend

-### LuxBlend
+### New Features
 * Added the ability to set the mesh accelerator (QBVH, KDTree, etc.) per-mesh in the Blender mesh data panel.

+### Removed Features
 * Removed support for LuxCoreRender rendering engines.
 * If these features are desired, consult the [BlendLuxCore project page](https://github.com/luxcorerender/blendluxcore).